Fluids in Cascadia

 Venue

-This CRESCENT Fluids in Cascadia Workshop will be held at the UO Portland NE Campus on April 23-25, 2025.
+This CRESCENT Fluids in Cascadia Topical Workshop will be held at the University of Oregon Portland in the UO Portland Campus Center (located at 2823 NE Holman Street) on April 23-25, 2025.

 Flights, ground transportation and parking